Geography of Sheffield: Rivers and streams

 The sources of the Rivers Loxley and Rivelin lie to the north west of Sheffield, on the Hallam moors above Low Bradfield.
 The Loxley flows eastwards through Damflask Reservoir and joins the Rivelin at Malin Bridge, before flowing into the River Don at Owlerton, in Hillsborough.
 The rivers are relatively fast flowing, especially the Rivelin, being fed by a constant release of water from the nearby moorland peat.
 The Rivelin's flow was exploited for centuries as a power source, driving the water wheels of up to twenty industries (forges, metal-working and flour mills), the earliest of which dates back to 1600.

-The Wyming Brook is a river in the City of Sheffield.
-Its source is the Redmires Reservoirs near the Hallam Moors.
+Wyming Brook's source is the Redmires Reservoirs near the Hallam Moors.
 It flows in a north-easterly direction for over 0.6 mi down quite steep terrain into an underground chamber where it joins the Rivelin tunnel before it flows into the lower of the Rivelin Dams.

 The River Rother rises at Pilsley near Clay Cross in Derbyshire, and from there flows northwards through the eastern suburbs of Sheffield to its confluence with the River Don at Rotherham.
 Its main tributaries are the River Drone, the River Hipper and the River Doe Lea.

 Being at the confluence of several natural waterways, the development of a canal system marked an important evolution in the city's transport network, initially for commercial use and, more recently, for leisure activities.
 The Sheffield and South Yorkshire Navigation (S&SY) is a system of navigable inland waterways (canals and canalised rivers) in Yorkshire and Lincolnshire.